cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 // Set to true if you run a light-client node, false otherwise
 ```

-Finally, let us set the `chain-id` of the blockchain we want to interract with:
+Finally, let us set the `chain-id` of the blockchain we want to interact with:

 ```bash
 gaiacli config chain-id gos-3